serg696f/Depth-Metrology/README.md

 # Depth-Metrology

-This repo holds chart design files and papers for the work in Depth Metrology Ad Hoc Group part of TC42
+This repo holds chart design files and papers for the work in Depth Metrology TS 8527

 ## This is an Endoscope 3D chart